viviann224/Aller-Jeeves/README.md

 If the program is not running automatically, please make sure you have all the prerequisites listed below.

 **STATEMENT OF PURPOSE**:
-Aller-Jeeves is a food application for people who have dietary and or allergy restrictions and still want to enjoy making food.
+Aller-Jeeves is a food application created to help alleviate the stress felt by individuals and families with dietary and/or allergy restrictions.
+Whether it is to find something new and delicious or wanting to find recipes for everyone to enjoy together.
+Next time someone ask what can you eat, introduce them to Aller-Jeeves, where our recipes will meet your needs.

 Aller-Jeeves was created to showcases the use of APIs from Yummly and Neutrino by pulling AJAX requests to create Aller-Jeeves.
-Learning to use JavaScript Animation, Anime Js, and deploying from Firebase Database.
-Aller-Jeeves is a group effort to provide a polished UI and specific seach options for the user.
+Learning to use JavaScript Animation, Anime JS, and deploying from Firebase Database.
+Aller-Jeeves is a group effort to provide a polished UI and specific search options for the user.

-Aller-Jeeves contains recipe cards which contains the recipes, a picture of the recipe, and a book marking options (when the user logs in) on the front of the card.
-When the user clicks on the recipe the card flips over to the back side to display ingredient list and a link to the recipe.
+Aller-Jeeves contains recipe cards with the recipes, a picture of the dish, and a bookmarking options (when the user logs in) on the front of the card.
+When the user clicks on the recipe the card flips over to the back to display a list of ingredients and a button linked to the recipe.

 **PREREQUISITES**:
 - Google Chrome Internet Browser